Sonia-96/MyStudyNotes/Java&Web/Web.md

 Q: Functions in Java vs. Javascript?

-- In Java, a function must be declared inside of a class.
+- In Java, a function must be declared inside a class.
 In JS, a function can be an object.
 - In JS, a function can be saved in a variable.
 In Java, it can't.
 - In Java, functions has access modifiers like `public`, `protected`, `default`, `private`.
 In JS, they don't.